dgmccart/intro-to-napari-workshop/intro-to-napari/intro-to-napari-workshop-guide-1-install-napari.md

-# Intro to napari workshop
+# Installing and opening napari

 This workshop walks you through the following topics and exercises: